Faith's Special Heart and Esophagus Story

 The hardest part of our journey and the one we were least prepared for!
 Faith was to be kept in a coma like state for a minimum of 7 days.
 This was to allow her esophagus to heal and not tear open.
 When I was first told this information pre-surgery, I thought it sounded relatively simple and almost peaceful, like she would not feel the hardest part of her recovery.

-What actually happened...
+What actually happened was not at all what I expected...
 All nursing staff and doctors were on the highest alert that I had ever witnessed to date, you just could feel the anxiety and uncertainty among the highest level of professionals.
 I was made aware that her heart stopped on the 8th hour of surgery but was told they were not sure why it happened; I believe this is what caused everyone to be tense and worried.
 I was in complete shock sitting on a tiny cot in the corner of the room; paralyzed by fear that our beautiful little baby might die right in front of me.
 Joel and I spoke about who was going to sleep at the hospital and I said I would.
 I was too scared to leave her and there was no room for him to sleep.
 Faith’s heart rate was at number of 206 and this was indicating that she was in terrible PAIN.
 I remember feeling utterly heartbroken and devastated that she was paralyzed and in extreme pain.
 Her tiny body was thrashing and if I tried to comfort her in any capacity, it made her more upset.
-The process of getting these issues sorted out can be painfully slow to say the least...All medication changes have to be approved and ordered by the doctor, then ordered to pharmacy, and then sent up through a tube, and then verified by the head nurse, and then finally given to the patient; honestly (it was awful just typing all that out).
+The process of getting these issues sorted out can be painfully slow to say the least...All medication changes must be approved and ordered by the doctor, then ordered to pharmacy, and then sent up through a tube, and then verified by the head nurse, and then finally given to the patient; honestly (it was awful just typing all that out).

 I recall feeling so incredibly angry that she was suffering in extreme pain.
 I wanted to scream and cry but in the hospital world it's a bad idea to fight with the person(s) who are keeping your child alive.
 It is an experience I pray that nobody ever has to go through!
 Apart of my soul was broken so deeply at that very moment, and I knew I would never be the same or fully recover from this experience.
 Faith and I had been through what felt like hell and back several times, yet this was the most difficult journey we were on.

 After a couple of hours things settled down a bit.
-Faith’s heart rate was down to the 180’s-190’s (which is still EXTREMELY high for a 3-month-old baby) I felt like I could try and catch a little rest.
+Faith’s heart rate was down to the 180’s-190’s (which is still EXTREMELY high for a 3-month-old baby).
+I felt like I could try and catch a little rest.
 I awoke to the loudest alarm bells that gave my heart a massive scare, I jumped out of bed and seen that her heart rate was at 40 and she was pure white.
 All I could feel was that she was leaving us and that her tiny body just could not take all of the drainage chest tubes, breathing tube, large cuts in her stomach and ribs, and a lung that kept collapsing.
 The nurse panicked and started doing chest compressions and started screaming for help; this was so unbelievably scary!!!
 My body could not move, and my heart was racing and pounding in my throat so hard that I thought I was going to die.
 Many doctors rushed in tending to Faith and tried to comfort me; saying that she would be okay...
 Needless to say, I did not sleep that night and left first thing in the morning to clear my head.
 I needed to process my emotions and find my inner strength that was used to relying on; however, this time was different.
 I felt so alone and scared.